WellthCare

 Contribution models vary widely:

-- United States: Employees typically share premium costs via payroll deductions (often 20-30% of the total premium) and face high out-of-pocket costs like deductibles and co-insurance.
+• United States: Employees typically share premium costs via payroll deductions (often 20-30% of the total premium) and deal with high out-of-pocket costs like deductibles and co-insurance.

 What employer plans cover depends entirely on what the national system leaves out.
 For instance, in Canada, employer plans famously cover outpatient prescription drugs and dental, which are excluded from the national Medicare program.
 In the UK, employer PMI often covers elective surgeries to bypass NHS waiting lists.
 In the US, the employer plan is the primary coverage for medical, hospital, and often pharmacy, making its scope comprehensive by necessity.